codemix/htmling/README.md

 $ make run
 ```

-From this point, it's just a matter of starting the Django application from within the container shell:
+From this point, it's just a matter of starting the application from within the container shell:

 ```console
 htmling:~/app(master)$ npm test